Julian-Wyatt/Attractor/README.md

 ```
 use the for loop from the current total up to the new total value and instantiate more each particle through each loop.
-If i need to remove particles I:
+If I need to remove particles I:
 ``` javascript
         else if (this.total > value) {